People list or talk about outer sleeve thickness in different measurements. This is an example of how people might mix up the thickness of a sleeve

 Polyethylene know as PE, comes in different forms.
 Most inner sleeves and economical outer sleeves are made of LDPE and HDPE.
 These grades have excellent chemical resistance, meaning they are not attacked by strong acids or strong bases, and are resistant to gentle oxidants and reducing agents.
 PE can become brittle when exposed to sunlight, hence turning grey or yellow.
 Generally made from recycled material, unless stated otherwise.HDPE will typically have anti-static additives.

 Polypropylene know as PP, comes in different forms.
 Typically BOPP (OPP also fails into this category) or CPP are used to manufacture higher end outer sleeves due to their low haze and high clarity.
 The physical difference between the two is that BOPP tends to be made of very thin film and have a "cracking" noise when pinched, where CPP is used in thicker films and have the stretch properties of PE.
 BOPP will easily crack and rip (fail) when "hinged" repeatedly.
 BOPP is typically used as packaging film, like candies..
-CPP has a price advantage over Mylar (polyester) and BOPP.
+CPP has a price advantage over Mylar (polyester), BOPP and won't absorb moisturize. .

 Why use CPP for outer sleeves?